Crocheting for cancer charitiesPublished on 9 January 2019 By Merion 4 min read

 Being diagnosed with cancer is devastating.
 As crocheters, we often ask ourselves, what can we make to help?
 Crocheted blankets and crocheted hats can provide a little piece of comfort at a time of need, but choosing the right yarn can make all the difference.
-For those who wish to crochet for cancer charity, but don’t know anyone personally affected, there are lots of free crochet projects that can be donated to cancer patients or crocheted for fundraising.
+For those who wish to crochet for charity, but don’t know anyone personally affected, there are lots of projects that can be donated to cancer patients or crocheted for fundraising.
 However you choose to crochet for cancer, we believe if we can share even the smallest amount of joy, comfort or love, at a time of need, then each stitch is worth a million.

 Making for cancer patients